Cardholder's Guide March, 2015

-It is the responsibility of the cardholder to return their pcard to the College immediately upon notice of termination of employment with partial month's records packets.
+It is the responsibility of the cardholder to return their card to the College immediately upon notice of termination of employment with partial month's records packets.
 Some employment circumstances may require a cardholder to keep their account active until their departure date.
-Notice to the pcard administration team will avoid premature closure of an account.
+Notice to the card administration team will avoid premature closure of an account.

 Insurances for Travelers

-All VISA purchasing cards issued to cardholders are accompanied by various pamphlets containing information pertaining to various insurances and benefits to which cardholders are entitled.
+All VISA corporate cards issued to College employees are accompanied by various pamphlets containing information pertaining to various insurances and benefits to which cardholders are entitled.
 They include: